theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 Here is a [tool](https://svg-path-visualizer.netlify.app/) I found useful for interpreting SVG commands.

-We'll extract all the paths
+We'll extract all the paths.

 <div class="highlight">